 First gate on lymphocytes on FSC-A by SSC-A plot.
 Then gate on those events that are on the diagonal on the FSC-H/FSC-A plot.
 These are the singlets.
 Then gate on live (AmCyan-) and CD8- cells.
 Then plot the tetramer staining against TCR.
 The NKT cells are within the double positive population and the NK cells are within the double negative population.
 Gate on the double positive cells, and plot NKp46 versus FSC.
 Gate on the NKp46 negative population, which are the NKT cells (this gate can be set by finding the point of division in the two populations from the NK cell plot).
 The NK cells are the tetramer- TCR-NKp46+ population.
 Within NK and NKT cell gates, the IFN-+ cells in the PE channel are identified after setting a gate based on the FMO control.

 Figure 4.
-Representative data obtained for the frequencies of IFN-+ NK and NKT cells at 24 h post-infection.
+Representative data obtained for the frequencies of IFN-+ NK and NKT cells at 24 hr post-infection.

-In this experiment, male C57BL6/J mice (N=3-4/group) were infected i.p. with 105 CFU of L. monocytogenes or were left un-infected.
-Mice were also administered the drug IS001 or vehicle (0.5% carboxymethyl cellulose) at the same time of inoculation and 12 h later.
+In this experiment, male C57BL/6J mice (N=3-4/group) were infected i.p. with 105 CFU of L. monocytogenes or were left un-infected.
+Mice were also administered the drug IS001 or vehicle (0.5% carboxymethyl cellulose) at the same time of inoculation and 12 hr later.
 Twenty-four hours after inoculation, mice were euthanized and the spleens were removed and were processed individually and stained for flow cytometry.
 Shown are the mean +/- SEM frequency of IFN-+ cells in the NK (a) or NKT cell gates (b) in uninfected or infected mice after treatment with a vehicle or the drug IS001. *Indicates a difference (P<0.05) from vehicle control by two-tailed T-test.
 Data are re-printed from31 with permission from the Journal of Immunology (volume 195, pp. 5189-5202, 2015).
 Copyright 2015.
 The American Association of Immunologists, Inc.

 Figure 5.
 Gating strategy for detection of IFN- production in CD4 and CD8 cells.